What is a Hybrid Event?

 Why MTA is the Right Partner for your Hybrid Event

 One of the benefits of working with Miller Tanner Associate is that we have been planning virtual events for the past 10 years for our clients.
 Our company, itself has been a virtual company for 23 years.

 Over the past five years, a high percentage of our in-person events have been converting to virtual.
 There’s always been a virtual component to our face-to-face events, whether it’s a small virtual audience or a small group of virtual speakers.
 As a result, we have a high level of experience helping our clients determine how to engage people virtually.

 Helping clients create a return on investment is another benefit of working with an event planner like Miller Tanner Associates.
 Working with our team shows you how to create this ROI, as it doesn’t necessarily happen naturally in a virtual or a hybrid scenario.
 It requires core planning, structuring your agenda to maximize your content delivery, and employing technologies to ensure engagement.

 We’ve done the testing within our own team, and with years of experience in using the virtual model, we take that trial and error out of the way for you.

 Beyond Plan B

-We want our partners to have peace of mind with every event.
-Moving forward in 2021, every face-to-face event that we plan, will have a shadow hybrid event, meaning a virtual event is being planned alongside the in-person event in case the event requires a sudden pivot to virtual or hybrid.
+We want our partners to have peace of mind with every corporate event planning.
+Moving forward in 2021, every face-to-face event will have a shadow hybrid event plan integrated meaning a virtual event is being planned alongside the in-person event in case the event requires a sudden pivot to virtual or hybrid.